 Older babies will need baby food warmed up and usually spoon-fed to them.

-For infants, you will need to heat up milk or make formula and feed them.
+For infants, you will need to heat up milk or make formula and feed them (See our complete guide to making formula here).

 In any case, it's important to feel the food before giving it to the child.
 You want to make sure it's cooked properly and isn't cold.
 And most importantly, you don't want to give a child anything that's scalding hot to eat either.